ethereum/portal-network-specs/witness.md

 ### 1.1.2.
 Representation

-**Efficient** Witness should be decoded, validated and executed in a single pass with minimum dynamic memory allocation.
+**Efficient.** Witness should be decoded, validated and executed in a single pass with minimum dynamic memory allocation.

-**Streamable without intermediate dynamic buffer** It should be possible to 'stream-as-you-encode' the trie on one node, and recreate it at the same time, by using a fixed allocated buffer.
+**Streamable (without intermediate dynamic buffers).** It should be possible to 'stream-as-you-encode' the trie on one node, and recreate it at the same time, by using a fixed allocated buffer.
 That helps to efficiently transfer and encode/decode witnesses.

 The witness allows you to walk through the trie and to produce the witness as you go without buffering;
 sending it straight to a network socket.
 A peer can then receive it from the socket